AdobeDocs/experience-manager-cloud-service.nl-NL/help/forms/aem-forms-workflow-step-reference.md

 * **[!UICONTROL Submitted information]**: De volgende velden die hieronder worden vermeld, fungeren als uitvoerlocaties voor de taak:

-   * **[!UICONTROL Save output data file using]**: Sla het gegevensbestand op (.json, .xml, .doc of het formuliergegevensmodel).
+   * **[!UICONTROL Save output data file using]**: Sla het gegevensbestand op (.json, .xml, .doc of FDM (form data model)).
 Het gegevensbestand bevat informatie die via het bijbehorende formulier is verzonden.
 U kunt het uitvoergegevensbestand opslaan met een pad dat relatief is ten opzichte van de lading of dit opslaan in een variabele van het gegevenstype Document, XML of JSON.
 Bijvoorbeeld: [Payload_Directory]/Workflow/data, waarbij de gegevens een bestand zijn.
    * **[!UICONTROL Save attachments using]**: Sla de formulierbijlagen in een taak op.
 U kunt de bijlagen opslaan met een pad dat relatief is ten opzichte van de lading of deze opslaan in een arraylijst van het gegevenstype Document.
    * **[!UICONTROL Save Document of Record using]**: Pad om een document van een recordbestand op te slaan.
 Bijvoorbeeld: [Payload_Directory]/DocumentofRecord/credit-card.pdf.
 U kunt het Document van Verslag bewaren gebruikend een weg die met betrekking tot de lading is of het opslaan in een variabele van het gegevenstype van het Document.
 Als u **[!UICONTROL Relative to Payload]** wordt het document of record niet gegenereerd als het padveld leeg blijft.
 Deze optie is alleen beschikbaar als u Adaptief formulier selecteert in de vervolgkeuzelijst Type.

   <!--

-    * **[!UICONTROL Save Web Channel data using]**: Save the Web Channel data file using a path that is relative to the payload or store it in a variable of Document, JSON, or Form Data Model data type.
+    * **[!UICONTROL Save Web Channel data using]**: Save the Web Channel data file using a path that is relative to the payload or store it in a variable of Document, JSON, or Form Data Model (FDM) data type.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list. c
     * **[!UICONTROL Save PDF document using]**: Save the PDF document using a path that is relative to the payload or store it in a variable of Document data type.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list.
     <!-- * **[!UICONTROL Save layout template using]**: Save the layout template using a path that is relative to the payload or store it in a variable of Document data type.
 The [layout template](layout-design-details.md) refers to an XDP file that you create using Forms Designer.
 This option is available only if you select Interactive Communication Agent UI from the Type drop-down list.